 The Anova has three heating elements, a probe option and steam options and they all work well.
 Here is quick table of settings that I have worked out:

 REAR: 482°F convection: browning, sous vide, bread baking

 STEAM: ≤ 212°F: on/off. ≥ 212°F: on constantly

-A day may come, I fear, when I will have to downsize into a geezer apartment with a lousy kitchen.
+A day is coming, I fear, when I will have to downsize into a geezer apartment with a modest kitchen.
 This Anova and my Vermicular will be on the countertop there.
 Heaven only knows where I’ll stuff the huge VacMaster.